 Natural disaster protection strategies

-Rising waters.
 After the killer floods of 2011 and the subsequent floods Queensland and other parts of Australia have had since then, we hope everyone knows what to do to prepare for flooding.
-Check the CANSTAR Flood Checklist to ensure you’re ready just in case.
+Check the Canstar Flood Checklist to ensure you’re ready just in case.

 Consider life insurance